 I am an environmental historian interested in how attitudes concerning waste shape society, culture, institutions, and inequalities.
-My new book, Aluminum Upcycled: Sustainable Design in Historical Perspective, will be published by Johns Hopkins University Press in March 2017.
+My new book, Aluminum Upcycled: Sustainable Design in Historical Perspective, was published by Johns Hopkins University Press in March 2017.
 Upcycling, the practice of recycling discarded material into good of elevated value, is a popular sustainable design strategy, and this book explores how to tell the history of this practice.
 Using secondary aluminum’s use as a case study, the book includes successful design examples in furniture, vehicles, and musical instruments since World War II, including furniture by Herman Miller, Emeco, and the Eames Office, vehicles by Aston Martin, Cannondale, Honda, and Ford, and instruments from Wandre, Veleno, Travis Bean, Kramer, and the Electrical Guitar Company.

 “A refreshingly clear, open, and engaging contribution to the discourse on aluminum, this deeply researched book is a logical and extremely balanced contribution to the history of technology and environmental history.” —Samantha MacBride, New York City Department of Sanitation, Bureau of Recycling and Sustainability, author of Recycling Reconsidered: The Present Failure and Future Promise of Environmental Action in the United States.

 At the beginning of 2016, New York University Press published my book Clean and White: A History of Environmental Racism in the United States.
 This book situates the history of environmental racism in the work and attitudes surrounding waste from the colonial era to the 1968 Memphis Strike, with attention to scrap recycling, garbage, street-cleaning, laundry, housekeeping, and janitorial work.